cherysejohnson/mirror-email/README.md

 # mirror-email
-The Mirror: HTML Promotional Email
+The Mirror: HTML E-Commerce Email

-The Mirror is an HTML email project put together to practice implementing an E-Commerce design from start to finish.
+Mirror is an HTML email project that implements design from start to finish.

-I was inspired to code this project as a daily practice idea.
-From doing so I have learned a lot about my own speed and productivity working without frameworks.
+It is made using pure HTML and CSS inline styles.

-In this project I utilized Photoshop, VSCode, and Litmus/Putsmail.
+Design was made by using adobe creative, litmus/putsmail, vscode, and git.